embeddedideation/embeddedideation.github.io/_posts/2016-03-10-exploring-the-physical-address-space-on-ios.markdown

 DRAM is shared in multiple contexts and not all of them are fully isolated from one another.
 During boot, LLB is loaded to SRAM but iBoot is loaded to DRAM.
-Prior to iOS 9 at least, iBoot was not cleared from memory before jumping to the kernel so by mapping and scanning RAM it is possible to recover the firmware.
+Prior to iOS 9 at least, iBoot was not cleared from memory before jumping to the kernel so by mapping and scanning DRAM it is possible to recover the firmware.

 On 64-bit devices, DRAM is used by other coprocessors as well.
 The Apple Storage Processor (NAND controller) has its firmware loaded by iBoot into the uppermost several MB of DRAM.
 This is another 32-bit ARM firmware based on iBoot.
 Since